valicm/commerce_currency_resolver/README.md

 REQUIREMENTS
 ------------

-This module requires Commerce Exchanger 2, Drupal Commerce 3 and it's submodule price.
+This module requires Drupal Commerce 3, and it's submodule price.
+The additionally submodules have different requirements.

 INSTALLATION